carlsborg/dust/README.md

 > dust$ @ sudo tail /var/log/audit  # invoke sudo tail on all nodes

-*Revert to everything in region us-east-1*
+**Revert to everything in region us-east-1**

 > dust$ use us-east-1

 ### Cluster ssh to a set of nodes

-Send commands to parallel bash shells with the "at target" @[target] operator.
+Invoke commands over parallel bash shells with the "at target" @[target] operator.
 No target means all nodes in the working set.

 Execute 'dmesg | tail' over ssh on all $used nodes: